Aussie pays NZ tax and has likely job with police, but still locked out of country

 Facing the prospect of no income and a baby boy on the way, Juan - a former drone pilot with the Royal Australian Navy - secured a one-year work contract with an international peace mission overseas and flew out of New Zealand in June.

-However, the couple have now discovered he won't be allowed back into the country during his time off because he doesn't t hold a Kiwi visa.
+However, the couple have now discovered he won't be allowed back into the country during his time off because he doesn't hold a Kiwi visa.

 That had left them "shell-shocked", Amy said.